turbot/steampipe-docs/docs/cloud/integrations/golang.md

 ## Call the Steampipe Cloud API from Golang

-You can also use the [Steampipe Cloud query API](https://steampipe.io/docs/cloud/develop/query-api) with the Golang `net/http` driver.
-Grab your [token](https://steampipe.io/docs/cloud/profile#api-tokens), put it an environment variable like `STEAMPIPE_CLOUD_TOKEN`, and call this variable using Go's `os` driver.
+You can also use the [Steampipe Cloud query API](https://steampipe.io/docs/cloud/develop/query-api) with Go's `net/http`.
+Grab your [token](https://steampipe.io/docs/cloud/profile#api-tokens), put it an environment variable like `STEAMPIPE_CLOUD_TOKEN`, and make an HTTP request.

 ```go
 package main